praneeth-b/Numpy-MLP/README.md

 A complete Numpy based implementation of the Multi Layered Perceptron.

 - Dense layers implemented in numpy and are configurable by the user.
-- sigmoid and softmax activation functions implemented.
+- ReLU, sigmoid and softmax activation functions implemented.
+- MSE and cross-entropy loss functions.
 - Stochastic Gradient descent optimizer
 - Configurable parameters such as batch-size and Learning rate